-If you wish to change your agreed funded hours permanently you need to provide one month’s notice and complete a change of hours form if necessary.
+If you wish to change your agreed funded hours permanently you need to provide one month’s notice by writing either via email or on a Care Changes form.
 If this can be facilitated earlier we will advise you when we can activate the change.

 If you wish to withdraw your child between term times over the summer, Christmas and Easter holidays, there is no notice period due for funded hours however we do require written confirmation of a withdrawal for Ofsted purposes.
 If you have any additional ‘paid for’ hours these will require a full months written notice and will be fully chargeable.

 If you wish to change hours as a one off arrangement due to unforeseen circumstances, such as changing a Wednesday for a Friday, we require the request to be received and considered the Thursday (5pm) before the week of the change.
 If it will not adversely affect the care of the children attending that day and we have sufficient spaces we can agree the change however each request must be considered prior to the practitioner allocation being arranged on the Friday morning.
 Hours missed due to ill-health and holidays cannot be rearranged and Bank Holiday hours cannot be allocated to another day.
 We do not have the capacity to facilitate this for all and therefore cannot make exceptions.

 Any urgent and immediate changes will be considered on a request basis but cannot impact the care of the children already booked to attend.

 What do I need to provide to progress the claim?